tobiasHeinke/monostyle/README.md

 ## Setup

-Requirements: The SVN command line client tools need to be installed.
+Requirements: When using SVN the command line client tools need to be installed.

 For spell checking a dictionary has to build.
 On first run you have to confirm to start this (or also if the dictionary file is not found).